rug-oop-2024/oop-24-25-final-project-group_21_final/Tutorial.md

     Running the model will display all Metrics, resulting from the data and model
 7. **ADDITIONAL FEATURE**
-   As an additional feature, you can now choose your own input data to check the predicted target value without the need for an entire file later
+   As an additional feature, you can now choose your own input data to check the predicted target value without the need for an entire file later.
+Note, this only works on continuous input features

 8. **Save the Pipeline**
    You can save the model, give your own name and version to it and press **Save Pipeline**